Real Estate Agent Job Outlook

 Employment of real estate brokers and agents is expected to grow faster than average.
 Beginning agents and brokers, however, will face competition from their well-established, more experienced counterparts.

 Employment change.
-Employment of real estate brokers and sales agents is expected to grow 14 percent during the 2008-18 decade, faster than average for all occupations.
+Employment of real estate brokers and sales agents is expected to grow 11 percent during the 2012-22 decade, about the same as the average for all occupations.
 A growing population, particularly young adults who will be forming households in greater numbers, will require the services of real estate agents and brokers to buy their homes.
 Home sales will be sparked by the continuing desire for people to own their own homes and their perception that real estate will be a good investment over the long run.
 However, job growth will be somewhat limited by the increasing use of the Internet, which is improving the productivity of agents and brokers, and transforming the way they do business.
 For example, prospective customers often can perform their own searches for properties that meet their criteria by accessing real estate information on the Internet.

 This topic continues below: